 String models built from nails and threads are an appealing type of modelling in mathematics.
-Normally, one looks for the resulting curve, the so-called envelope (an easy example: (.svg)).
+Normally, one looks for the resulting curve, the so-called envelope (a basic example as a function (.svg), as a quadratic Bézier curve (.svg)).
 As you may have noticed in the section above on the mutual pursuit problem, these curves, some of which are not so simple, do not have to be drawn at all, they simply result visually from their tangents.
 An aesthetically stunning appearance!

 A finer grid ☛ (.svg)/(.pdf), other arrangements of the same elements ☛ (.svg)/(.pdf), (.svg)/(.pdf), 45° in a square ☛ (.svg)/(.pdf), (.svg)/(.pdf), (.svg)/(.pdf); a few lines, nested ☛ (.svg)/(.pdf), (.svg)/(.pdf), spiraling (.svg)/(.pdf), just zoom in and see how far you can get.

 A cardioid (.svg)/(.pdf) results here from the straight lines connecting the n edges of a polygon by the connection rule k ↦ 2k mod n (i. e. connect edge 1 with edge 2, edge 2 with edge 4, edge 3 with edge 6 and so on); a generalisation with k ↦ 6k (.svg), with 2000 edges and k ↦ 211k (.svg), awesome k ↦ 223k (.svg)/(.pdf), k ↦ 301k edges (.svg).
 Animation based on the work of Burkard Polster by Mathias Lengler ☛ lengler.dev